 An early settler shot and wounded a tui bird on his arrival at a nearby town in 1848.
 He nursed the bird back to health and announced, “the first place we get, we will call it Wing-a-tui”.

-Our train proceeded to roll past several small towns, through a dozen tunnels, over countless bridges and viaducts, and all the time we enjoyed the spectacular and vast scenery.
+Our train proceeded to roll past several small towns, through a dozen tunnels, and over countless bridges and viaducts.
+All the time we enjoyed the spectacular and vast scenery.
 Here are some of my favourites images from the Taieri Gorge train: